McDonnell Douglas MD-80: AEI MD-80SF (freighter)

 In February 2010, the Aeronautical Engineers Inc. (AEI) announced it was beginning a freighter conversion program for the MD-80 series.
 The converted aircraft use the MD-80SF (MD-80 special freghter) designation.
 AEI is solely certified by FAA and EASA to perform conversions on the longer variants of MD-80 series (the MD-81, MD-82, MD-83 and MD-88).
-The AEI MD-80SF freighter conversion consists of the installation of a 85"×136" large cargo door on the left side of the fuselage and modification of main deck to a Class E cargo compartment, with independent smoke detection system.
+The AEI MD-80SF freighter conversion consists of the installation of a 85 × 136 in large cargo door on the left side of the fuselage and modification of main deck to a Class E cargo compartment, with independent smoke detection system.
 Cabin windows replaced with lightweight aluminum window plugs.
-After conversion the freighter can carry twelve 88"×108" or eight 125"×88" ULDs or eight 125"×96" ULDs.
+After conversion the freighter can carry twelve 88 × 108 in or eight 125 × 88 in ULDs or eight 125 × 96 in ULDs.
 The cargo door is hydraulically operated and actuated from the inside of the aircraft by an independent system.
 Hydraulic pressure is available from two sources; an electrically operated hydraulic pump or a manual hand pump.
 The door control and manual pump are located on the 9 g barrier, allowing a single person to operate the door manually.
 The installation of cargo doors and other structural changes are performed by Commercial Jet Inc. (CJI), which is licensed to install the AEI-designed conversion kit at its Dothan, Alabama facility.

 EAT MD-87 (firefighter)

-In 2013, five MD-87 aircraft formerly operated by Scandinavian Airlines (SAS) were converted for aerial firefighting use by Aero Air/Erickson Aero Tanker (EAT).
-The external tank (pod) is installed below the retardant tank doors, lowering the release point by 46 inches and thus reducing the possibility of retardant spreading over the wing that could be further ingested into the engines.
-On May 30, 2019, AerSale, a global supplier of mid-life aircraft, engines, and maintenance, repair, and overhaul (MRO) services, announced that it had signed a contract with Aero Air/ Erickson Aero Tanker to build the sixth MD-87 firefighting air tanker, beginning conversion on April 1, 2019, at AerSale's MRO facility in Goodyear, Arizona.
-The new air tanker will cruise at 450 knots, carry 3,000 gallons of fire retardant in all environments up to 40 degrees Celsius, boast a 900-mile loaded strike range, require only a 5,200-foot runway loaded, and both take off and land fully loaded.
+In 2013, five MD-87 aircraft formerly operated by Scandinavian Airlines (SAS) were converted for aerial firefighting use by Aero Air / Erickson Aero Tanker (EAT).
+The external tank (pod) is installed below the retardant tank doors, lowering the release point by 46 in and thus reducing the possibility of retardant spreading over the wing that could be further ingested into the engines.
+On May 30, 2019, AerSale, a global supplier of mid-life aircraft, engines, and maintenance, repair, and overhaul (MRO) services, announced that it had signed a contract with Aero Air / Erickson Aero Tanker to build the sixth MD-87 firefighting air tanker, beginning conversion on April 1, 2019, at AerSale's MRO facility in Goodyear, Arizona.
+The new air tanker will cruise at 450 kn, carry 3000 usgal of fire retardant in all environments up to 40 C, have a 900 mi loaded strike range, require only a 5200 ft runway loaded, and both take off and land fully loaded.